New approximations for the higher order coefficients in an asymptotic expansion for the Barnes $G$-function: Numerical examples and applications

-In this section we present numerical examples to support our proposed approximations for the coefficients appearing in the Barnes G-function.
-We use the relative error as a measure of numerical performance.
-The relative error $E$ in approximating some value $b$ with $b_{\text{aprrox}}$ can be defined as
+In this section we present numerical examples to support our proposed approximations for the coefficients appearing in the Barnes $G$-function.
+We perform all the computations using the Wolfram Mathematica $12$ software.
+From \eqref{EQ111} we have the following approximation From \eqref{EQ111} we have the following approximation formula

-Table $1$ and $2$ show the numerical performance of our proposed approximation for $r=1$, $n=25, 100$ and $m=0, 5, 10, 15$.
-Because it is exceedingly time consuming to compute the exact value of $b_n(r)$ for $r=1$ with $n=100$ using \eqref{EQ17}, we present in Table $1$ and $2$ approximations of $b_n(r)$ for $r=1$ with $n=100$ and with varying $m$ using \eqref{EQ32} and \eqref{EQ33}.
-We compute the exact value of $b_n(r)$ for $n=25$, $r=1$ using the following recurrence relation given in \eqref{EQ17}